It's not just rising sea levels – the land major cities are built on is actually sinking, NASA images show

 The land in marshes sinks by more than 3 millimeters a year, the scientists found.
 Forests have also been displaced due to the intrusion of saltwater and the subsiding land.

-And wildlife is the only thing being effected.
+And wildlife is not the only thing being affected.
 Along the coast, at least 897,000 structures — including highways and airports — sit on land that is subsiding.

 The findings, which followed another study from the Virginia Tech lab, were published in PNAS Nexus.